akashkollipara/akashkollipara/README.md

 I am an Electronics and Embedded Systems enthusiast driven towards making things simple and best!
 My core expertise lies in the field of development of firmware for CPUs and MCUs.
 My passion for _Embedded Systems_ lies with churning-out innovative ideas and making them come true with elegant real-life implementation.

 I believe Open-Source is a big revolution and wish to be part of it.
-I am also a maintainer of an [Open-Sourced Embedded Systems Framework Repository](../../../cyancore)
+I am also the creator and a maintainer of an [Open-Source Embedded Systems Framework - Cyancore](../../../cyancore)

 ---
 <p align="center">